Symphony No. 9 (Vaughan Williams): Background and first performances

 By the mid-1950s Vaughan Williams, in his eighties, was regarded as the Grand Old Man of English music, greatly as he disliked the term.
-Between 1910 and 1955 he had composed eight symphonies, and early in 1956, before the premiere of the Eighth he began to think about and make sketches for a ninth.
+Between 1910 and 1955 he had composed eight symphonies, and early in 1956, before the premiere of the Eighth, he began to think about and make sketches for a ninth.

 During the early stages of the composition of the symphony, Vaughan Williams conceived first a musical depiction of Salisbury, the Plain and Stonehenge and then an evocation of Thomas Hardy's Tess of the d'Urbervilles, set in the same surroundings.
 The programmatic elements disappeared as work progressed.
 Existing sketches show that in the early stages of composition certain passages related to specific people and events in the novel: in some of the manuscripts the first movement is headed "Wessex Prelude" and the heading "Tess" appears above sketches for the second movement.
 By the time the work was complete, the composer was at pains to characterise it as absolute music:

 The work was commissioned by and dedicated to the Royal Philharmonic Society.
 It was complete by November 1957 when a piano arrangement was played to a group of the composer's friends, including the composers Arthur Bliss and Herbert Howells and the critic Frank Howes.
 A fortnight before the premiere, Vaughan Williams arranged (and paid for) a three-hour rehearsal at which the symphony was played through twice; after hearing the piece he made some minor adjustments in preparation for the premiere.

 Sir Malcolm Sargent conducted the first public performance at a Royal Philharmonic Society concert at the Royal Festival Hall, London on 2 April 1958, the central item in the programme, between Kodály's Concerto for Orchestra and Berlioz's Harold in Italy.
-He again conducted the symphony on 5 August 1958 at a Prom concert, broadcast by the BBC.
+He again conducted the symphony on 5 August 1958 at a broadcast BBC Proms concert.
 The work received its North American premiere on 10 August, conducted by William Steinberg at the Vancouver International Festival.
-Leopold Stokowski conducted the US premiere at Carnegie Hall, New York on 25 September, and Sir John Barbirolli conducted the Philadelphia Orchestra in the work in December of that year.
+Leopold Stokowski conducted the US premiere at Carnegie Hall, New York, on 25 September, and Sir John Barbirolli conducted the Philadelphia Orchestra in the work in December of that year.